Interview with Marion Burger & Ilan Cohen

 “Emperor” is a very intimate daughter-father project.
 Ilan, what was your role in it?

-Ilan Cohen: - I was the therapist [laugh].
+Ilan Cohen: – I was the therapist [laughter].
 I pushed for digging deeper into the personal nature of Marion’s story, arguing it would make it more universal.
 But we also had to sometimes step away from the reality, in order to best communicate the story and the emotions to the viewer.
 In the end, it was a balancing act to make the experience both personal, and universally relatable.

-Ilan Cohen: - Very early on we shared a clear idea of what it was going to look like.
-And we kept saying that with this unfinished, black and white aesthetic, we could get away with a lot of suggestion, because the user is going to fill it in with his own projections.
+Ilan Cohen: – Very early on we shared a clear idea of what it was going to look like.
+And we kept saying that with this unfinished, black and white aesthetic, we could get away with a lot of suggestion because the user is going to fill it in with his own projections.
 We were always very dependent on the aesthetic to help balance certain questions.

 Marion Burger: – I needed some distance just to be able to direct someone.
 Besides, it’s very hard to listen to your own voice.
 I’m not an actress.